dickreuter/Poker/readme.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 - Check the log file.
 In the folder where you installed the pokerbot, there is a subfolder with the log files in /log.
 There are also screenshots in /log/screenshots that may be able to help debug the problem.
-- Create a issue on the link at the top of this github page https://github.com/dickreuter/Poker/issues or email dickreuter@gmail.com
+- Create a issue on the link at the top of this github page https://github.com/dickreuter/Poker/issues or email join the chat here: https://t.me/joinchat/HlwI8xietZJ7QNAO_P5g1Q